MarkWest Energy Partners L.P.

 However, we think the current valuation is fair and adequately

 reflects the partnership's growth prospects.

 First of all, gathering and processing MLPs, like MarkWest, are

-subgroups.
-As a result, falling energy prices adversely impact
+As a result, falling energy prices adversely impact their cash flow

-basis contracts for its midstream assets - which make up more
+contracts for its midstream assets - which make up more than 60% of

-than 60% of its net operating margin - also expose the
+its net operating margin - also expose the partnership to commodity

 As a result, our long-term total return expectation for MarkWest